SylviaRemington/project-1-website-sylvia-remington/README.md

 (5) Other ideas:
 (a) hover where user hovers over something and more pertinent info appears (b) a drop down menu for "creative pursuits" section

+(6) Create a "like" button for my blogs section

+(7) Create a comments section where user can interact with the webpage and share ideas/suggestions.